-Bumble’s choice of Serena Williams as the star of its new ad campaign may connect with Super Bowl viewers, but a new report from Alpha, the on-demand insight platform, finds that it may be a fumble when it comes to bringing users to the app.
+Bumble’s choice of Serena Williams as the star of its new ad campaign may connect with Super Bowl viewers, but a new report from Alpha, the rapid consumer feedback platform, finds that it may be a fumble when it comes to bringing users to the app.

 Alpha tested the reactions of more than 350 dating app users to the choice of Williams as spokesperson for its new “The Ball is in Her Court” marketing campaign, set to debut during the Super Bowl broadcast on Sunday, February 3, 2019.